Selected Case Studies

 The Opportunity

-EE UK's site was a £2.8B shopfront, but the nav fought the customer.
-In testing, everyone flagged Shop as overloaded and poorly grouped; fewer than half of wayfinding tasks ended in the right place.
-With most telecom sales starting on mobile and rivals offering cleaner paths, the IA was leaking real money.
+EE UK's site carried enormous commercial weight, but the structure fought the customer.
+In testing, Shop read as overloaded and poorly grouped; fewer than half of wayfinding tasks ended in the right place.
+With most telecom sales starting on mobile and rivals offering cleaner paths, weak IA was direct revenue leakage.

 The Solution